devkennyy/discord-reimagined/README.md

 Pull request and bug reports are welcome, please open an issue if you have any questions.

+## To-Do
+This is a list of features/known bugs that I plan to implement/fix.
+- [ ] Interactive chat (send and store messages in local storage)
+- [ ] Give all buttons functionality

 ## Disclaimer

 I am not affiliated with Discord, this is merely a concept.